thomasjohnp/Sprint-Challenge-React-Wars/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

 - [ ] What is React JS and what problems does it try and solve?
-Support your answer with concepts introduced in class and from your personal research on the web.
+Support your answer with concepts introduced in class and from your personal research on the web. react JS is a library that can be utilized for quick styling, for example Cards or dropdown menus.

 - [ ] What does it mean to _think_ in react?
+it means to treat everything like a component within a hierarchy

 - [ ] Describe state.
+states are objects that receive information from their update methods to be used dynamically in components

 - [ ] Describe props.
+arguments that transfer between components

-- [ ] What are side effects, and how do you sync effects in a React component to state or prop changes?
+- [ ] What are side effects, and how do you sync effects in a React component to state or prop changes? changes outside of the component scope. in react you have to use useEffect to limit the behavior of certain functions to prevent a loop from causing api query redundancies or other potential problems that could result in unnecessary repetitiveness such as a memory leak. useEffect can be set to either allow its nested functions to run once on page load, or whenever a state is changed.

 ## Project Set Up